-The RA reflects the compensation the entity requires for uncertainty related to non-financial risk and would be apportioned to gross and ceded insurance contract liabilities.
+The RA reflects the compensation the entity requires for uncertainty related to non-financial risk and would be determined for gross insurance contract liabilities and ceded insurance contract assets.
 Ultimately, the key concepts underlying the RA are:

-- the gross RA (i.e., pertaining to insurance contracts including reinsurance contracts issued) represents the compensation for non-financial risk that the entity requires for writing those contracts; and - the ceded RA (i.e., pertaining to reinsurance contracts held) represents the non-financial risk transferred from the entity to the reinsurer(s).
+- The gross RA (i.e., pertaining to insurance contracts including reinsurance contracts issued) represents the compensation for non-financial risk that the entity requires for issuing those contracts, and - The ceded RA (i.e., pertaining to reinsurance contracts held) represents the non-financial risk transferred from the entity to the reinsurer(s).